一 (yi) / oneness

 Web Render vs. OSC

-I had two options for connecting MediaPipe to TouchDesigner.
-TouchDesigner's Web Render node can display a webpage as a texture, which would show the MediaPipe visualization directly.
-With this approach, I would receive an image as an input.
-The alternative was using OSC to send the numerical pose data.
-I decided to use OSC because it has a lower latency and the programming workflow of using variables as opposed to encoding and decoding an image felt more intuive to me.
+The alternative was using OSC to send the numerical pose data, which I ended up using because it had a lower latency.
+Also, the programming workflow of using variables felt more intuitive to me, as opposed to encoding and decoding an image.
 Additionally, I could create effects using placeholder values in TouchDesigner and then replace them with the OSC values later.

 When it came to deciding what equipment to use for the live performance, it turned out that using the OSC approach would be more reliable.
 This is because images are very expensive to send.
 Depending on the size of the venue, using longer cables may introduce some undefined behavior as well.
+Overall, simplifying the number of dependencies and hardware allowed us to focus on the creative process and the performance itself.

 I decided to use the distance between two fixed points to drive the animation.
 For example, the distance between the left hand and the left shoulder is easy for the dancer to control.
 The slider in the p5 GUI would control how sensitive the mapping was.